electron/governance/playbooks/responses/not-an-issue.md

-The Electron team uses its issues for tracking feature requests and bug reports.

-Please visit https://github.com/electron/electron#community for a list of resources that are better oriented for questions and help.
-Thank you!
+---
+action: close
+---

+Thanks for reaching out!

+https://github.com/electron/electron/issues is used for tracking feature requests and bug reports, so you will probably find better luck with this question at one of the links at https://github.com/electron/electron#community -- in particular, be sure to give https://discord.com/invite/electron a try.

+Good luck!
+I hope this helps!